numpy/numpy/doc/source/dev/development_workflow.rst

    related, complete changes.
 Leave files with unfinished changes for later commits.

 #.
+Format your code using pre-commit.
+See the section :ref:`Automatic Formatting
+   with pre-commit<formatting-with-pre-commit>` for details.

+#.
 To commit the staged files into the local copy of your repo, do ``git
    commit``.
 At this point, a text editor will open up to allow you to write a commit message.
 Read the :ref:`commit message